dvdgamer2003/College-Management-System-MERN/README.md

-# Frontend module is under git push phase will be available to see within few minutes

 # 🎓 College Management System

 A full-stack web application built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js) to manage the operations of a college including **Students**, **Teachers**, **Classes**, **Subjects**, **Attendance**, and **Fee Management**.
 The system includes **role-based access control** for Admins, Teachers, and Students, ensuring a secure and efficient workflow.